Allied health to assist with the ageing experience

 Allied health encompasses a variety of different health services that can build and support the capabilities of older people.

-Professionals in allied health will already have involvement with older people in the community at their practices but these services can also be provided within aged care facilities or in the home.
+Professionals in allied health will already be involved with older people in the community at their practices but these services can also be provided within aged care facilities or in the home.

-The Government is recognising allied health services as more vital for the health and wellbeing of older people in aged care.
-In this article, we give an overview of some of the key allied health professionals supporting older people in aged care.
+The government is recognising allied health services as more vital for the health and wellbeing of older people in aged care.
+In this Aged Care Guide, we give an overview of some of the key allied health professionals supporting older people in aged care.

 Psychologists and social workers